freeCodeCamp/freeCodeCamp/guide/english/developer-ethics/the-programmers-oath/index.md

 Programmers should work to develop computer systems that can reduce negative consequences to society, such as threats to safety and health, and that can make everyday activities and work easier.
 It is “an obligation to develop to high standards".

 ### <b>In conclusion:</b>
 Perhaps there ought to be more promises that we should make, in fact, many of these promises <b>might not be even practical</b>.
-However, all these promises feel to be important somehow, and reasonable as an oath that a professional programmer would take.
+However, all these promises somehow feel to be important and reasonable as an oath that a professional programmer would take.